Skip to content

 1. The long section between Colle di Youlaz and Col Chavanne

-2. The descent from Col de la Seigne to the Elisabetta refuge and Lake Combal, passing by Colle delle Pyramides Calcaires
+2. The descent from Col de la Seigne to the Elisabetta refuge and Lake Combal

 3. Skyway Monte Bianco – Pavillon du Mont Fréty